Hundreds of human trafficking victims freed in 13 countries after Interpol operation

 "Operations like this show the power of Interpol providing a platform for the 13 participating countries, but what sits behind these numbers is the human story," Interpol Executive Director of Police Services Tim Morris said.
 "Whether it is someone’s mother, father, brother, sister, son or daughter, there is an intensely personal story that is usually, unfortunately, accompanied by a lot of suffering,”

-Operation Libertad, which was funded by the Government of Canada, was planned for more than two-and-a-half years and carried out by Interpol's Global Task Force on Human Trafficking.
+Operation Libertad, which was funded by Canada, was planned for more than two-and-a-half years and carried out by Interpol's Global Task Force on Human Trafficking.

 The victims, which included men, women and children, were found working in night clubs, farms, mines, factories and open-air markets, according to the release.
 Many of those who have been identified as victims are believed to have been migrants seeking work.